akamai/cli-sandbox/README.md

 Options:
   -V, --version                                                 Output the current version.
   --debug                                                       Show debug information.
-  --edgerc <path>                                               Use edgerc file for authentication.
+  --edgerc <file>                                               Use edgerc file for authentication.
   --section <name>                                              Use this section in edgerc file that contains the credential set.
   --accountkey <account-id>                                     Use given internal parameter.
   -h, --help                                                    Output usage information.